absyidbelter/Rosyidabdl19/README.md

-- 👋 Hi, I’m @absyid
+- 👋 Hi, I’m @absyidbltr
-- 👀 I’m interested in frontend dev
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me ...